Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 ### Chat operations

-Once you initialize an `AzureCommunicationChatClient` class, you can perform the following chat operations:
+Once you initialize an `ChatClient` class, you can perform the following chat operations:

 #### Thread Operations